 Editor's Note: ABCya Animate is no longer available in the U.S. app store; however, it is available in Australia.

 ABCya Animate helps students easily create their own animated movies as a video tutorial shows them how to use each of the commands.
-Starting from a white screen, students can create their own background (from the iPad's camera roll) or use one from ready-made library of.
+Starting from a white screen, students can create their own background (from the iPad's camera roll) or use one from library of ready-made images.
 They then draw using four sizes of pencil and 36 colors, or add images from the categories of transportation, landscape, animals, foods, people, and fun objects.
 They can move and size objects, flip them, or arrange them in front of or behind other objects.
-To save a frame and add it to the film roll, students hit "copy frame" and then add to the next frame -- up to 99 frames.
+To save a frame and add it to the film roll, students hit Copy Frame and then add to the next frame -- up to 99 frames.
 They can set the background, view the previous frame, and clear a frame easily.
 There's no way to record voice-overs or add custom music, though the background tune can be changed in the parent/teacher section.
 Movies can be played once or on a loop.
 Creations can only be saved to the gallery on the device or exported to the camera roll and shared from there.Continue reading Show less

 ABCya Animate is a blast for students who want to dip their toes into animation.
 The drawing interface is easy to navigate, and all the commands are visible on-screen.
 With 99 frames, students have plenty of room to build a short animated film, and the dozens of included images provide the versatility to incorporate lots of elements.
 Students can't add their own narration, which limits ABCya Animate when compared to other animation apps like Easy Studio Stop-Motion Studio and Toontastic 3D.
 The video tutorial is very helpful for showing students how to create animations, so consider this app a good introduction to the animation process and a way for students to successfully create some basic animations.